ribs.archives.CVTArchive

 All statuses (and values, below) are computed with respect to the current archive.
 For example, if two solutions both introduce the same new archive cell, then both will be marked with 2.

-The alternative is to depend on the order of the solutions in the batch – for example, if we have two solutions a and b which introduce the same new cell in the archive, a could be inserted first with status 2, and b could be inserted second with status 1 because it improves upon a.
+The alternative is to depend on the order of the solutions in the batch – for example, if we have two solutions a and b that introduce the same new cell in the archive, a could be inserted first with status 2, and b could be inserted second with status 1 because it improves upon a.
 However, our implementation does not do this.

-• 0 (not added): The value is the “negative improvement,” i.e. the objective of the solution passed in minus the objective of the elite still in the archive (this value is negative because the solution did not have a high enough objective to be added to the archive).
+• 0 (not added): The value is the “negative improvement,” i.e., the objective of the solution passed in minus the objective of the elite still in the archive (this value is negative because the solution did not have a high enough objective to be added to the archive).

-• 1 (improve existing cell): The value is the “improvement,” i.e. the objective of the solution passed in minus the objective of the elite previously in the archive.
+• 1 (improve existing cell): The value is the “improvement,” i.e., the objective of the solution passed in minus the objective of the elite previously in the archive.

 • 2 (new cell): The value is just the objective of the solution.